In your efforts to become a successful teacher, it’s key to appreciate parents and to learn to work them.

 - A volunteer thank-you tea is always fun at the end of the year.
 Keep track of who helps you all year so no volunteer is forgotten.

-Often, parent helpers would want to talk to me about everything, including child rearing problems, marriage problems, problems with other parents, financial problems and other life difficulties.
+Occasionally parent helpers would want to talk to me about everything, including child rearing problems, marriage problems, problems with other parents, financial problems and other life difficulties.
 Some wanted a sounding board, others were asking for help.
-It’s crucial to understand and set boundaries early in the year for parent involvement.
+It’s crucial to set boundaries early in the year for parent involvement.

 - Always let parents know from the beginning that you respect them and their efforts.